f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-user-guide.rst

         .. image:: assets/pods-online.JPG

        d.
-Open the load balancer domain in a browser and validate your AI application works as expected (Please check manual guide for this app verification).
-NOTE: Sometimes if app is not accessible, navigate to ``Multi Cloud App Connect`` menu and then to your GenAI origin pool configurations.
+Open the load balancer domain in a browser and validate your AI application works as expected ( you can check `manual guide <./xc-console-demo-guide.rst#deployment-verification>`__ for this app verification). ``NOTE: Sometimes if app is not accessible, navigate to ``Multi Cloud App Connect`` ``menu and then to your GenAI origin pool configurations.
 Under k8s service, change network type to other and save it.
-Once again check the app accessibility (this is a issue with k8s service discovery timing which is being tracked and under prioritisation).
+Once again check the app accessibility (this is a issue with k8s service discovery timing which is being tracked and under prioritisation).``

         .. image:: assets/postman.JPG